 There are two laws that could impact your claim: the statute of limitations and contributory negligence.

-Under Florida Statute §95.11, you have four years to file a claim after suffering injuries in a personal injury accident like a slip and fall.
-After four years, the courts generally bar you from recovering any type of compensation to cover your losses.
+Under Florida Statute §95.11, you have two years to file a claim after suffering injuries in a personal injury accident like a slip and fall.
+After two years, the courts generally bar you from recovering any type of compensation to cover your losses.

 Contributory negligence is also something you should be aware of.
 Under Florida statute §768.81, if the courts find you partially responsible for the accident, any compensation you can recover will be reduced by your degree of responsibility.
 In other words, if you are 20% responsible for the accident, your compensation will be reduced by 20%.